Easy Chicken Noodle Soup

 When you want a hot bowl of comfort but don’t want to slave over the stove for hours, this quick and easy Chicken Noodle Soup recipe is the perfect choice.
 It has the simple, clean flavors you expect from this classic, and it’s ready in 30 minutes.

-There’s something to be said for the chicken noodle soup that takes 2 days to make, and starts from scratch with the whole bird.
-But when you’re sick and also the cook of the household, that’s typically not in the cards.
+There’s something to be said for the chicken noodle soup that takes 2 days to make, and starts from scratch with the whole chicken.
+But when you’re sick and also the cook of the household, homemade chicken broth is typically not in the cards.
 You need something easy!

-For the past week I’ve been the kind of sick where at times you don’t even feel like you can watch TV on a laptop in bed, and this quick Chicken Noodle Soup has helped me get by.
+For the past week I’ve been the kind of sick where at times you don’t even feel like you can watch TV in bed, and this easy Chicken Noodle Soup has helped me get by.
 It’s delicious, still homemade, and free of preservatives!
+It really hits the spot on cold nights.